WaliHassanKhan/scheduler/README.txt

 When data is entered into the form and the "ADD" button is pressed, the form is submitted to the back-end.
 The JQuery script updates the page accordingly.

+The entries are sorted based on Time and Date.

+UPDATE: A delete button has been added to the website for removing any single entry.